HIS - History

 HIS 201 American History: Discovery to 1877* (3-0-3)

-This course is a survey of U.S. history from discovery to 1877.
-The course includes political, social, economic and intellectual developments during this period.
+This course is a survey of U.S. history from European discovery to 1877.
+The course considers various developments during this time, such as the political, social, economic cultural, and intellectual.

 HIS 202 American History: 1877 to Present* (3-0-3)